RMejiaE/EM-Cmap-Scoring-Tool/Phase 2/README.md

 | :-: | :-: | :-: |
 | Figure 7: EM Cmap example with number of concepts (NC) identification. | Figure 8: Number of categories (NCAT) identification. | Figure 9: Number of interlinks (NIL) identification. |

-Figure 7 shows the number of concepts in the Cmap.
-After listing them, they are categorized (Figure 8) and finally interlinks are identified (Figure 9).
+Figure 7 shows an example of a concept map with 9 concepts.
+After listing the concepts, they are categorized using a word bank (Figure 8) and finally interlinks are identified (Figure 9).
 For this example, the NC will correspond to 9, NCAT will be 3, and NIL value corresponds to 2.